 Estiatorio KEIA is a Modern Greek dining destination, capturing the rich culinary culture of the Mediterranean region.
 Diners can look forward to fresh premium seafood and traditional Greek specialties.

 The restaurant has an elegant contemporary interior with light and airy atmosphere and floor-to-ceiling views over Central, Hong Kong, referencing classic Greek architecture and art.
 Intricate murals and Greek mosaics of ocean motifs and sea creatures adorn the walls, reflecting the restaurant’s emphasis on fresh seafood.

 Estiatorio KEIA serves lots of seafood, prepared in deliciously unfussy Greek style.
-Each dish was bright, fresh and bursting with flavor.
-Simplicity is key here, so ingredients are given the chance to shine without being overpowered by heavy sauces and unnecessary additions.
+Each dish is bright, fresh and bursting with flavour.
+What I love the most is that simplicity is key here, so ingredients are given the chance to shine without being overpowered by heavy sauces and unnecessary additions.
 There’s also a great selection of drinks on offer.

 2/F, 80 Queen’s Road Central

 Fri-Sat: 12.00PM – 02.00AM